Report: Trump officials, meat companies knew workers at risk

 “The shameful conduct of corporate executives pursuing profit at any cost during a crisis and government officials eager to do their bidding regardless of resulting harm to the public must never be repeated,” Clyburn said.

-Former Agriculture Secretary Sonny Purdue, who now leads the University System of Georgia, declined to comment Thursday.
+Former Agriculture Secretary Sonny Perdue, who now leads the University System of Georgia, declined to comment Thursday.
 A spokesman for the university system said Perdue is focused on “serving the students of Georgia.”

 The report is based on communications between industry executives, lobbyists and USDA officials and other documents the committee received from government agencies, Tyson Foods, Smithfield Foods, JBS, Cargill, National Beef, Hormel and other companies.
 Those firms control 85% of the beef market and 70% of pork production nationwide.